rotki/rotki/docs/usage_guide.rst

 Binance / Binance US
 -----------------------------

-Binance API is engineered in a way that makes it really slow to query information for trades since every possible market pair has to be queried.
-This process can also fail since many requests have to be made to binance servers and rate limits may apply.
-To avoid having to query all existing trade pairs, it is possible to select what markets should be queried.
-This will considerably increase the speed as the amount of queries to binance will be reduced to only the markets you specify.
-To select which markets you want to query edit your binance exchange instance
+To improve the speed of querying trade information using the Binance API, you can specify which market pairs to query instead of querying all possible pairs.
+This reduces the number of requests made to Binance servers, avoiding potential rate limits and failures.
+To select specific markets, edit your Binance exchange instance configuration.

 .. image:: images/exchanges_edit_binance.png
    :alt: Edit binance in the exchanges section